D-Robotics/hobot_usb_cam/README.md

 ros2 launch websocket websocket.launch.py websocket_image_topic:=/image websocket_only_show_image:=true
 ```

-Open a web browser on the same network computer, visit the IP address (type http://IP:8000 in the browser, where IP is the Horizon RDK IP address), then click on `Web Display` on the top left to see the real-time image output from the USB camera:
+Open a web browser on the same network computer, visit the IP address (type http://IP:8000 in the browser, where IP is the RDK IP address), then click on `Web Display` on the top left to see the real-time image output from the USB camera:
      ![web_usb](./image/web_usb.png "Real-time Image")